 Not all agencies genuinely support LGBTQ+ families.
 Look for:

-- Explicit LGBTQ+ inclusion on their website
+- Explicit LGBTQ+ inclusion on their website and marketing

 - Track record of successful same-sex surrogacies

-- Staff who understand your specific needs
+- Staff who understand your specific needs and challenges

 - Connections with LGBTQ+ friendly legal counsel